What to Know About Dealing With Experts

 The question now is who the best person to take advice from is?
 That person would be someone knowledgeable in your field, have the experience, and a proven track record.
 You may refer to this person as an expert, coach, specialist, mentor, consultant, or whatever you want to call him or her.

 We need people like this to help us get started and to move forward, especially with anything we know little about.

 What To Avoid From The Experts

-3. Someone without a track record
+3. Someone Without a Track Record:

 You don’t need someone who is inexperienced and claims to be an expert.
 One of the main benefits of using an expert is to benefit from his or her experience!

-4. Someone who is unfocused
+4. Someone Unfocused:

 Some experts are good at what they do, but their downfall is that they are unfocused in their teachings.
 They take you down many different routes, and you quickly become lost and confused.
 With a good teacher, you have successful students.
 With a poor teacher, you have weak students.